shasisingh/kafka-mock-schema-registry/README.md

 ---

-# Schema Registry API Documentation
+# Mock Schema Registry/Kafka Broker API Documentation

-This repository contains documentation for the Schema Registry API.
+This repository contains documentation for the MOCK Schema Registry API and embedded Broker, which can assist you in your Unit/Integration or System tests.

 ## Introduction